ad-freiburg/ad-blog/content/post/project-dkgqa.md

 ```
 While this arguably looks more complex than before, it is also much more verbose.
 An LLM will have an easier time relating "president" to "head of state" than to "P6".
 Natural language entities also generalize better than Wikidata IDs.
 When asked for the head of government of another country not present in the training data, the model can now make a reasonable attempt by simply using the country name as the entity.
 By also incorporating synonyms, we can increase the amount of training data.
 For instance, we can create multiple queries containing different synonyms for a single question.
 For the above example, we could also have a query with "USA" as the entity instead of "United States of America".
 We increase our training and validation set size by roughly 20% in this fashion.

 We need to implement this approach in a way that we can reconstruct the original SPARQL query with the Wikidata IDs from the ones with NLEs.
 We can solve this with an inverted index that maps from entity or property names to Wikidata IDs.
 We can then replace the natural language entities with the corresponding IDs.
-Converting the tag-based syntax back into proper SPARQL is trivial.
+Converting the tag-based syntax back into proper SPARQL is not too difficult.
+We discuss two approaches for solving this in a later [section](#sparql-based-evaluation).
 We will slightly revise our initial problem definition to reflect this adaption: Our task is to finetune the weights of a given LLM such that, given a simple question, it generates a corresponding query containing natural language entities.

 Let's now finetune a T5-Base model using natural language entities.
 We again use a batch size of 32, a maximum learning rate of \\(10^{-4}\\), one warm-up epoch, and finetune for ten epochs.
 For comparison, we finetune another T5-Base model with the same configuration but using Wikidata IDs.
 Figure <a href="#fig3">3</a> shows the training and validation losses of both training runs.
 <figure>